-Some of the most anticipated scenes in any superhero movie are the hand to hand combat scenes.
-The best ones continue to drive the plot forward as well as highlight each character’s particular abilities and fighting skills.
+Some of the most anticipated scenes in any superhero movie are the giant, effects-driven combat scenes.
+The best ones continue the plot forward as well as highlight each character’s particular abilities and fighting skills and even contribute to individual character arcs.
 Below are 10 of my favorite fight scenes from my favorite superhero films in no particular order.
+Warning: Spoilers Ahead!

 X-2: X-Men United (2003) Nightcrawler versus The Secret Service

 Synopsis: Nightcrawler has been brainwashed by a chemical administered by William Stryker, who is out to annihilate the mutant population.
 Stryker has Nightcrawler attack the president in this opening scene, and he nearly succeeds, taking out several Secret Service members and teleporting from one end of the hall to the other before they even know they've been hit.
 He even manages to pin the president down at his desk, knife raised to strike before he is shot by an agent at the last minute, the bullet grazing his body and knocking him out of his trance as he escapes the assassination attempt that he unwillingly instigated.

 Why It’s Great: This scene opens the movie with a stylish, well-choreographed fight by a mutant with a really cool look and an even cooler power.
 From his flapping trench coat, pointy tail and teeth, the blue mist he leaves behind, to the intercut slow motion and blink-of-the-eye speed of each strike really sets things off and introduces a fan favorite X-Men into its cinematic story.
 Mozart’s Requiem adds class and an epic tone to the scene, highlighting right off the bat that this movie is going to be much bigger than the first.